jirehcustodio/MyNewPortfolio/README.md

 ## 🙏 Acknowledgments

-Built with the assistance of AI tools and modern web development best practices.
-Special thanks to the open-source community for the amazing tools and libraries that made this portfolio possible.
+Built following modern web development best practices and industry standards.
+Special thanks to the incredible open-source community for creating and maintaining the amazing tools and libraries that power this portfolio.
+Grateful for the wealth of documentation, tutorials, and community contributions that helped bring this project to life.

 ---